joeygoesgrey/joeygoesgrey/README.md

       <h3>Screenity</h3>
       <p><i>Screen Recording Tool with 180k+ Users</i></p>
       <ul>
-        <li><b>The Problem:</b> Linux users were experiencing sudden browser crashes and broken video files because the software did not handle audio and video streams correctly on Linux operating systems.</li>
+        <li><b>The Problem:</b> Linux users were experiencing sudden browser crashes and broken video files because the software did not handle audio and video streams correctly on Linux operating systems.</li> <br>

-        <li><b>The Action:</b> I identified the error in how the system processed video file headers, wrote a clean code fix, and submitted a pull request to the global code repository along with clear instructions for other developers.</li>
+        <li><b>The Action:</b> I identified the error in how the system processed video file headers, wrote a clean code fix, and submitted a pull request to the global code repository along with clear instructions for other developers.</li><br>

         <li><b>The Result:</b> The fix was approved and merged into production, preventing system crashes for thousands of Linux users and earning a thumbs-up from the development community.</li>
       </ul>
     </td>